leon4rd/test/README.md

-## What animal is always at a game of cricket?
-A bat.
+## What did the 0 say to the 8?
+Nice belt.